Recently, a new client asked “Why is my email going to spam and ending up in people’s junk folders?”

 Then, more clients complain.
 Your emails are in spam or lost in cyber space.
 When you check on your end, your emails are clearly in your sent items folder, but they are nowhere to be found in the clients’ inbox.
 What's going on?

-Your Spam Score
+5 Factors That Affect Your Spam Score

 Various things contribute to the spam risk rating or spam score of each email sent.

 A spam score is assigned on a scale of 1-10, with lower being better.
 By lowering one or all of your risks which escalate your spam score, you can safely end up back in people’s inbox.

 Here are some things that incrementally contribute to your email ending up in spam.
 Each contributing factor may have a different weight to it.

 Overall, if you keep ending up in spam folders, you will have to figure out your own magical combination of things to use or eliminate to get your spam score low enough to get past the spam filters.

 1. Desktop Mail Clients, Cheap Web Hosting & Email Going To Spam

 Using a desktop email client like Microsoft Outlook without SSL authentication increases your chance of ending up in spam folders.
 This is also true if you are using a “value priced” web hosting company and just routing your email through a desktop client like Outlook.